Chelsea vs. West Bromwich Albion : 22 November 2014

 Ah, the twin obsessions of football and music (in that order)…the passions which constantly bring enjoyment to millions of Englishmen (and women).
 I always used to say that if I met somebody new, either through work or mutual friends, and that person didn’t care for either football or music (in that order), then I knew we wouldn’t hit it off.
 I think that this still holds true.
 So, if, dear reader, you have stumbled across this website and your two passions are cricket and cars, or science fiction and soaps, or golf and gardening, it’s probably best that you scarper.
 And it is probably best that you check your search engines on your computer.

-The drive to London was uneventful, but it was just pleasurable to heading to Stamford Bridge again.
+The drive to London was uneventful, but it was just pleasurable to be heading to Stamford Bridge again.
 If the game at Anfield seemed like ages ago, then the QPR home match seemed ridiculously distant.
 The weather outside was grey and murky; it was, in fact, typical November weather.
 Before the game, there was a busy period of meeting up with friends in a couple of pubs.
 It was a pleasure to sort out a ticket for Ryan, a native of New Hampshire, who was visiting Stamford Bridge for the first time on this overcast November afternoon.
 It was also a pleasure to meet Kevin, an ex-pat now residing in Connecticut, who was back at HQ for the first time for a few years.
 It seems that every year – every match maybe – my Chelsea family grows and grows.
 In both pubs, the air was warm and muggy.
 Outside, too, it was surprisingly mild.
 The onset of winter was holding off for at least one more day.
 There was the usual banter in the pub.
 Yep, proper football was back.
 Although my interest in international football continues to wane – thank heavens that the third of the international breaks are behind us now – it still throws up occasionally interesting or mildly entertaining stories.

 [Clears throat, coughs, adjusts tie and looks around the room to see if anyone is still paying attention]…

 Around ten years ago, when I used to work for a different logistics company, I used to book consignments for my client for Spain and Portugal through our office which was based in Dover.
-The small team in Dover was managed by a chap called Allen Bula, a likeable and affable man, who also used to do some scouting for Dover Athletic.
+The small team in Dover was managed by a chap called Alan Bula, a likeable and affable man, who also used to do some scouting for Dover Athletic.
 His team was Arsenal, so amid many phone calls from myself which used to involve booking full loads to Madrid, or smaller consignments to Barcelona, Cadiz, or Valencia, there would be the inevitable banter between the two of us.
 I met him on a couple of occasions.
 In around 2006, he left P&O Ferrymasters to work for a logistics company in Slovakia called Steeltrans.
-Allen still stayed in touch and there was the occasional email, but we only used his new company a few times.
+Alan still stayed in touch and there was the occasional email, but we only used his new company a few times.
 After a while, I heard that his company were sponsoring the MFK Kosice club, one of the provincial teams in Slovakia.
-We then heard that Allen was working for Kosice as their football and academy manager.
+We then heard that Alan was working for Kosice as their football and academy manager.
 I was suitably impressed.
-A few years ago, lo and behold, we heard that Allen had landed the job of Gibraltar team manager.
-Allen was originally from that rocky outcrop at the base of Spain, and we guessed that he had “gone home” to answer the call.
-Imagine my joy when we heard that Gibraltar had been given full UEFA status and that Allen was now a fully-fledged international football manager.
+A few years ago, lo and behold, we heard that Alan had landed the job of Gibraltar team manager.
+Alan was originally from that rocky outcrop at the base of Spain, and we guessed that he had “gone home” to answer the call.
+Imagine my joy when we heard that Gibraltar had been given full UEFA status and that Alan was now a fully-fledged international football manager.
 It’s quite a story.
 Of course, I have been watching Gibraltar’s progress on the international stage over the past two years with growing fondness; some recent heavy defeats have been hard to take, but I’m almost tempted to travel up to Hampden Park to see how they fare against Scotland in the current Euro 2016 qualifying campaign.
 A recent 0-4 loss in Germany was a mighty improvement after two back to back 7-0 defeats against Poland and Eire.

 [This is all very well, mate, but what has this got to do with Chelsea?]…

-So, Allen has gone from freight forwarder to international football manager.
+So, Alan has gone from freight forwarder to international football manager.
 He was even featured in a documentary about Gibraltar on Channel Five during the week.
 There’s hope for me yet.
 I fancy applying for the Swedish women’s beach volleyball coach.
 Watch this space.

 On the walk to Stamford Bridge, I spotted a facsimile of a World War One recruitment poster which was displayed in the middle of the Fulham Road.
 The club historian Rick Glanvill was stood close by.
 What a lovely touch; it was a fine tribute to those young men who gave their all during that most calamitous of conflicts.